mattlean/lean-js-app-starter/docs/building.md

 -   [PostCSS](https://postcss.org)
 -   [Autoprefixer](https://github.com/postcss/autoprefixer)

 Edit the `.browserslistrc` file in the project's root directory to change build targets.
-For more information on configuring Browserslist, please read the TODO: Browserslist configuration document.
+For more information on configuring Browserslist, please read the [Browserslist configuration document](./configuration/browserslist.md).
 Always try to define build targets as precisely as possible as it will exclude unnecessary code for irrelevant platforms and keep your build size as small as possible.

 When working with Electron projects, you will also need to alter the webpack targets for the main process in `webpack/main.common.js` and the preload process in `webpack/preload.common.js`.